 Other behaviors related to ADHD are chronic lateness and forgetfulness, anxiety, difficulty organizing, difficulty controlling anger, impulsiveness, and substance abuse.

 People with ADHD are easily distracted by sights and sounds in their environment, cannot concentrate for long periods of time, are often restless, have a tendency to daydream, and may be slow to complete tasks.

 Studies show that men are twice as likely as women to be diagnosed with ADHD, and that between 2 and 6% of the adult population has the disorder.
 At least one student in every classroom in the United States has been diagnosed with ADHD.

 ADHD should only be diagnosed by an experienced and qualified professional such as an educational psychologist or a psychiatrist.
 Since the symptoms of ADHD are common to may other conditions, you should never self-diagnose.
 Instead, seek a comprehensive evaluation from a qualified professional.
 A comprehensive evaluation may include exploring personal and family medical history, and psychological testing.
 Hall Health is unable to perform ADD/ADHD evaluations.
 If you are in need of an evaluation, please see our page on ADD/ADHD Testing and Medication Resources.

 More information about ADHD can be found at:

 Authored by: Hall Health Mental Health Clinic

-Reviewed by: Hall Health Mental Health Clinic staff, January 2014
+Reviewed by: Hall Health Mental Health Clinic and Hall Health Primary Care Clinic (GLC), April 2014